Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 }Alternatively, export it in your shell profile:

-export CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1This requires Claude Code v2.1.32 or later.
-The current latest release as of April 2026 is v2.1.91.
+export CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS=1This needs Claude Code v2.1.32 or later.
+The latest release is v2.1.91.

 Step 2 - Choose Your Terminal Mode